Henry Clowes

 Henry Clowes (1 July 1863 – 6 April 1899) was an English cricketer.
-Born at Cheadle, Cheshire and educated at Cheltenham College, Clowes was a right-handed batsman who occasionally fielded as a wicket-keeper.
+Born at Cheadle, Cheshire and educated at Cheltenham College, Clowes was a right-handed batsman and occasional wicket-keeper.

 Clowes made his first-class debut for Gloucestershire against Sussex in 1884.
-He made three further first-class appearances for the county in that season, the last of which came against Sussex.
+He made three further first-class appearances for the county in that season, the last of which again came against Sussex.
 In his four first-class appearances for Gloucestershire, Clowes scored a total of 82 runs at an average of 10.25, with a high score of 22.

 He died at Bloomsbury, London on 6 April 1899.